 It may seem dumb, but double-check that your laptop and charger are both connected.
 It’s impossible to charge a laptop that isn’t linked to a power source, so double-check that everything is connected correctly.

 Examine each point of contact, from the outlet to the AC adapter and then from the adapter to the laptop port.
 Everything should be plugged in as securely as possible with very little wiggle room.
-So, check the bottom side of your laptop to ensure that the battery is securely inserted in the PC frame.
+So, check the bottom side of your laptop to ensure that the battery is securely inserted into the PC frame.

 2. Confirm you’re using the correct port